 Universal - Game Time - Monitor (Pro)

 In Unity, frame-based calculations rely heavily on UnityEngine.Time.deltaTime.
-Unfortunately, this time calculation is vulnerable to manipulation by cheat or hacking tools that allow unwanted acceleration, deceleration or interruption of your game.
-AntiCheat has introduced a way to step up against such time manipulation.
+Unfortunately, this time calculation is vulnerable to manipulation by cheat or hacking tools that allow unwanted acceleration, deceleration, or interruption of your game.
+AntiCheat has introduced a way to counteract such time manipulation.

 Monitor

 To monitor the game time, AntiCheat has introduced the 'GameTimeMonitor', which can be found in the 'GUPS.AntiCheat.Monitor.Time' namespace.
-The monitor tracks the game time and notifies observers of time deviations (no deviation, paused, slowed down, speed up) using the 'GameTimeStatus', that may be caused by a cheater.
+The monitor tracks the game time and notifies observers of time deviations (no deviation, paused, slowed down, sped up) using the 'GameTimeStatus' that may be caused by a cheater.

 Monitor Status

-The monitor validates every Update callback the possible game time deviation.
-After every validation observers will be notified with the 'GameTimeStatus'.
+On every Update callback, the monitor validates the possible game time deviation.
+After every validation, observers are notified with the 'GameTimeStatus'.
 This status has one property:

 - Deviation: Represents the deviation of game time, indicating any time-related manipulations.